aakorGithub/Database-App/README.md

 # Features
 .
-SQL Database Management: Utilizes SQL for efficient data storage and retrieval <br>
+SQL Database Management: Utilizes Excel spread sheet for data fetching and SQL for efficient data storage and retrieval <br>
 .
 Dynamic Functionality: JavaScript is used to add dynamic functionality to the system <br> enhancing user experience <br>
 .
 User Interface: HTML and CSS are employed to create an intuitive and visually appealing user interface